 The provision of RSE is an equal opportunity issue.
-All pupils in Strathearn School will receive adequate preparation for the emotional and physical changes at puberty and beyond.

-Pupils with Special Educational Needs have the same needs as all pupils, however, the programme will be tailored to the pupils' needs in terms of content, methodology and the resources used, if required.
+All pupils in Strathearn School will receive appropriate preparation for the emotional and physical changes at puberty and beyond.
+The programme will be tailored to meet the particular requirements of pupils with special educational needs in terms of content, methodology and the resources used, if required.